Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 MyRent

-Combines intuitive navigation with concise design
+✅ Combines intuitive navigation with concise design

-Has occasional issues with text-to-background contrast
+❌ Has contrast issues with readability

 And what users are saying?